Why This Charity Doesn't Want Your Money

 But when it comes to aid, it's a different story.

 The people being served — the customers, if you will — aren't the ones paying.
 Instead the bill goes to donors such as foundations and governments.
-That m eans they often base their decisions on whether a program sounds good, says Karen Levy, who for the last 20 years has worked on programs to help the world's poorest people.
+That means they often base their decisions on whether a program sounds good, says Karen Levy, who for the last 20 years has worked on programs to help the world's poorest people.

 As a result, says Levy, "historically what got funded was good proposals.
 Not necessarily good, impactful programs.
 You can keep an ineffective program funded for years if you're good at fund-raising."

-But over the last decade and a half there's been a major push by economists to do rigorous research on poverty — basically to run experiments to figure out which solutions actually work.
+But over the last decade and a half there's been a major push by economists to do rigorous research on poverty — basically to run experiments to figure out which solutions actually work and to put a halt to those that come up short.

+But that's easier said than done.
+Now one prominent charity is trying to set an example.
+It's called No Lean Season.
+Its goal is to help rural farmhands in Bangladesh during what's called the lean season — a roughly three-month period every winter when the fields lie empty and there's no work.

+And it's decided to stop raising money until it figures out why its program, which was once enormously successful, is no longer producing results.

-Levy works for a charity called Evidence Action, whose mission is to look for the most promising experiments, then scale them up massively.
+No Lean Season is one of the most prominent ventures from a charity called Evidence Action, whose mission is to look for the most promising experiments, then scale them up massively.

-"Our goal is to reach the lives of millions, or tens of millions of people."
+"Our goal is to reach the lives of millions, or tens of millions of people," says Levy.

 And as it scales up, Evidence Action makes a vow.
 At every stage it will run tests to see if its programs are still working.
 "If we find that they're not having impact," says Levy, "then we'll shut it down."

-Now, that commitment is being put to the test with one of Evidence Action's most prominent ventures.
-It's a program to help rural farmhands in Bangladesh during what's called the lean season — a roughly three-month period every winter when the fields lie empty and there's no work.

-Ahmed Mushfiq Mobarak is a development economist at Yale who has studied the problem.
+The idea for No Lean Season came from Ahmed Mushfiq Mobarak is a development economist at Yale who has studied the problem.
 During the lean season he says, "up to 45 percent of people report that they regularly miss meals."

 Instead of three meals they'll cut down to two — and in some cases from two meals a day to one.
 It's particularly hard on children.
 The resulting malnutrition can lead to stunting, which, in turn, causes long-term cognitive problems.